-The NFL draft is an annual selection meeting where all 32 teams.
-The NFL draft times are usually April or May.
-It is done to level the playing and give the weakest teams the best chance at selecting the best college players entering the league.
+The NFL draft is an annual selection meeting where all 32 teams of the National Football Conference and the American Football Conference recruit players.
+Usually held in the month of April or May, the draft is done to level the playing field and give the weakest teams the best chance at selecting the best college players entering the league.

-This is where dreams come alive.
-It is all feisty in the war room and all hands are on deck to select the best.
+The NFL draft is where football athletes’ dreams come alive.
+And all hands of each of the 32 teams are on deck to select the best.

 Teams that completed the previous season with the same records are ranked by the tiebreaker – the strength of schedule, in this case, the win percentage of opponents.
 If that percentage is the same, the next tiebreaker is the division and conference stats.

 There are 7 rounds.
-In the first round, each team gets 10 minutes to select their draft pick, seven minutes in the second round and five minutes in rounds three through six, and four minutes in the seventh round.
+In the first round, each team gets 10 minutes to select their draft pick.
+They there are seven minutes in the second round, five minutes in rounds three through six, and four minutes in the seventh round.
 Each of the 32 teams receives one pick in each of the seven rounds.

 In addition to those picks, the NFL can, months before the draft, assign as many as 32 compensatory picks at the end of the third through the seventh rounds.
 Some teams receive compensatory draft picks and others don’t.